anabrid/lucipy/docs/compilation.rst

    Route(uin=8, lane=8, coeff=0, iout=6),
    Route(uin=9, lane=9, coeff=0, iout=6)])

-By concept, there is **no symbolic representation** but instead **immediate destruction of any symbolics**.
-However, the "initial format" can be easily decompiled:
+By concept, there is **no (internal) symbolic representation** but instead *immediate destruction* of any symbolics to the integer indices of what they enumerate We call this "early compilation" and distinguish it from a "late compilation" which tries to retain an *intermediate representation* as long as possible.
+In particular, this "compiler" does a pick-and-place as soon as possible (not delayed) and thus intentionally cannot do any kind of *optimization*.
+It is, after all, intentionally a very simple compiler which tries to do its scope as good as possible.

+The "pseudo-symbolic" input format can be easily "decompiled" with :meth:`~lucipy.circuits.Routing.reverse`:

 .. code-block:: python